-There are six areas of concentration for the M.A. and the M.Ed. in Education: Adult Education, Cross-Cultural Education, Kinesiology, Literacy, Organizational Learning and Leadership, and Special Education, each offering separate fields of expertise.
+There are four areas of concentration for the M.A. and the M.Ed. in Education: Adult Education, Kinesiology, Online Teaching and Learning, and Student Services in Higher Education each offering separate fields of expertise.
 Students interested in Professional Certifications in addition to their master's degrees must seek admission to the Teacher Certification program prior to beginning coursework in the certification sequence.
 This admission procedure is separate from and follows full acceptance into the Graduate School at UIW.